Sundays: 9 & 11am LATEST MESSAGE

 PRESCHOOL HIGHLIGHTS

-Monthly Bottom Line: Ask your child: WHO CAN DO WHAT JESUS SAYS?
-Say with your child: I CAN DO WHAT JESUS SAYS.
+Monthly Bottom Line: Ask your child: WHO HELPS YOU DO BIG THINGS?
+Say with your child: GOD HELPS ME DO BIG THINGS!

 Weekly Bible Story and Focus: